Cam000/phpwebsever/README.md

 # phpwebsever
-used to parse data to mysql db from android system
+used to send data to mysql db from android system